shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 ## Task 1.2 : Set up reference data

-In this task, Reed will set up the reference data for contractual instrument types in Microsoft Sustainability Manager.
+In this task, we will set up the reference data for contractual instrument types in Microsoft Sustainability Manager.
 Contractual instrument types are different types of contractual agreements that a firm has with their providers and suppliers.

-1. In the left navigation pane, select **Data** > **Reference data**.

-2. Select Contractual instrument types and then select View.
+1. In the left navigation pane, select **Data** > **Reference data** then choose Contractual instrument types and then select View.

     ![image](../media/report11.png)

-3. Under Active contractual instrument types, select **+ New** to create new contractual types.
+1. Under Active contractual instrument types, select **+ New** to create new contractual types.

    ![image](../media/lab01-15.png)

-4. Create a new contractual instrument with the following details and then select Save & Close.
+1. Create a new contractual instrument with the following details and then select Save & Close.

       - Name - VanArsdel Ltd